StrongLoop-Evangelists/loopback-jeopardy-mongo-bluemix/README.md

 }
 ```

-Name your model and connect it to the datasource you just created:
+Name your model and connect it to the datasource you just created.
+You probably won't be saving new questions to the database but you can just go ahead and select PersistedModel just in case:
 ![LoopBack model](https://github.com/emckean/jeopardy-mongo-api/blob/master/readme:images/LoopBack-model.png)

-You probably won't be saving new questions to the database but you can just go ahead and select PersistedModel just in case:
+Expose your model through the API and make it 'common' (available to both the server and client).
+We're only creating a server in this example but there's no harm in choosing 'common'.

 ![LoopBack model](https://github.com/emckean/jeopardy-mongo-api/blob/master/readme:images/LoopBack-model2.png)